Buying a House

 When you are buying or selling a property, you will need someone to manage the legal side of the process.
-This is called the conveyancing process.
-It is usual to use a conveyancing solicitor or licensed conveyancer to manage the process of conveyancing for you.
-Most first-time buyers do not know what to expect from […]
+This is called the conveyancing process and it usually involves going through a series of steps in the conveyancing timeline.
+But how long does the conveyancing process take?
+Well, it is typically 3-5 months but it can take longer.
+It is common to use a conveyancing solicitor or licensed conveyancer to manage the process of conveyancing for you.
+Most first-time buyers do not know what to expect from the conveyancing process or the stages of conveyancing, so here’s an easy step-by-step introduction to the conveyancing process timeline.

 What is Conveyancing?

-Conveyancing is the legal process that is undertaken for any property transaction.
-It is possible to use the same conveyancer if you are buying and selling at the same time.
-The process involves the legal transfer of home ownership from the seller to the buyer.
+Conveyancing is the legal process that is undertaken for buying and selling a property.
+It is possible to use the same conveyancer if you are buying and selling at the same time, which can speed up the process.
+In short, the conveyancing process timeline involves a series of steps to the legal transfer of home ownership from the seller to the buyer.
+During the entire legal process, until the exchange of contracts, either you or the seller is able to pull out of the process without any legal penalty.

 Who Carries out the Conveyancing?

 A conveyancing solicitor or licensed conveyancer usually undertakes the legal work for you.
 It is a good idea to choose a conveyancer or solicitor early on in your search so that you are ready with their details when you are ready to make an offer.
 This means the property can be taken off the market by the estate agent.
-It is important to choose the right solicitor or conveyancer for you, so remember to ask if their quote is all inclusive so you don’t get any costly surprises and what their caseload is like, as this can influence the time taken to complete your purchase.
-Online conveyancing can be cheaper and can also speed up elements of the process.
+It is important to choose the right solicitor or conveyancer for you, so remember to ask if their quote is all-inclusive so you don’t get any costly surprises and what their caseload is like, as this can influence the time taken to complete your purchase.
+Online conveyancing can be cheaper and can also speed up certain stages of the conveyancing timeline.

 Once you have chosen your conveyancer, you will receive a draft contract from them that you will need to sign.